 International Distributions Services (LON: IDS) (Royal Mail) shareholders have, over the last few years, had a particularly bumpy ride.
 After being floated on the London Stock Exchange at 330p, the shares then peaked at 632p and just two years later printed lows of 118p.

 YOUR CAPITAL IS AT RISK

 Such levels of price volatility are more usually associated with Silicon Valley start-ups rather than a UK-based postal service, so naturally, they catch the headlines.
 Another reason the whipsawing price action is widely reported is that a large number of retail investors bought Royal Mail shares when it was first listed in 2013.

 The market has something for everyone.
 Many of those retail investors have been left wondering if now is the time to sell IDS shares or if the worst is over and they should keep hold of them.
 Then there are short-term speculators looking to trade the noise and run strategies to catch upward and downward price moves.
 In the background, long-term investors with a buy-and-hold approach, have been taking positions with an aim of riding out the short-term fluctuations.

 This article will outline the ways to make an informed decision on the firm’s valuation and how to find a reliable broker to help you turn your plan into action.

-Royal Mail can trace its roots back as far as 1512 but has only been publicly listed since 2013.
+International Distributions Services, formerly Royal Mail, can trace its roots back as far as 1512 but has only been publicly listed since 2013.
 Its move to the stock market was the big UK privatisation story of the decade and one that stoked considerable controversy.